dotlang/language/README.md

 - **Indentation**: Indentation must be done using spaces, not tabs.
 Using 4 spaces is advised but not mandatory.
 - **Comments**: `//` is used to start a comment.
 - **Literals**: `123` is integer literal, `'c'` is character literal, `"this is a test"` string literal, `0xffe` hexadecimal number, `0b0101011101` for binary number.
 You can separate digits using undescore: `1_000_000`.
-- **Terminator**: Each statement must be in a separate line and must not end with semicolon.
+- **Terminator**: If a statement is in a separate line, it must not end with semicolon.
+If you want to put multiple statements in the same line, you should separate them using semi colon.
 - **Order**: Each module contains 3 sections: imports, types and binding.
 The order of the contents of source code file matters: `import` section must come first, then types and lastly bindings.
 If the order is not met, compiler will give errors.
 - Import section is used to reference other modules that are being used in this module.
 - Type section is used to define data types.